-Opportunities for young adults to be together are important during this time, and planning a youth group reunion or young adult Christmas party will give old friends time to reminisce and catch up.
+Opportunities for young adults to be together are important during this time, and planning a youth group reunion or young adult Christmas party during winter break or pool party during the summer, will give old friends time to reminisce and catch up.

-Evy Nickerson, youth leader of Northside United Methodist Church in Brewster, Massachusetts, held one for her former students during Thanksgiving break this year.
+Evy Nickerson, youth leader of Northside United Methodist Church in Brewster, Massachusetts, held a reunion for her former students during Thanksgiving break.

 "Everyone had a great time," Nickerson reported, "and we planned to have another dinner."